crowdalert/terms/services_terms_and_conditions.md

 **3. USE OF PERSONAL INFORMATION**

 Your use of the Services may involve the transmission to us of certain personal information.
-Our policies with respect to the collection and use of such personal information are governed according to our Privacy Policy (located at [INSERT LINK]), which is hereby incorporated by reference in its entirety.
+Our policies with respect to the collection and use of such personal information are governed according to our [Privacy Policy](https://github.com/crowdalert/terms/blob/main/privacy_policy.md), which is hereby incorporated by reference in its entirety.

 **4. OWNERSHIP**